-There is an important issue associated with this matter.
-As can be observed in Figure 1.7, to keep up with the present rate of oil consumption, new more expensive wells will have to be exploited, thus increasing the associated oil cost1.
+There is an important issue associated with this matter: to keep up with the present rate of oil consumption, new more expensive wells will have to be exploited, thus increasing the associated oil cost.

 Within this context, REs arise as a solution to covering the increasing energy demand and as a likely change of the energy model based on fossil fuels.